 DTS: The rival

 What’s a technology market without a little competition?
-Up to a point, Dolby more or less dominated the surround-sound landscape.
-Then, in 1993, DTS came along.
-DTS, which stands for Digital Theater Systems, is another company providing digital surround sound mixing services for movie production.
-DTS surround sound was first heard in theaters with Jurassic Park.
-The technology eventually trickled down to LD and DVD, but was initially available on a very limited selection of discs.
-DTS utilizes a higher bitrate and, therefore, delivers more audio information.
+Dolby more or less dominated the surround-sound landscape for years.
+Then, in 1993, DTS came along, providing its own digital surround sound mixing services for movie production and first hitting theaters with Jurassic Park.
+The technology eventually trickled down to LaserDisc and DVD, but was initially available on a very limited selection of discs.
+DTS uses a higher bit rate and, therefore, delivers more audio information.
 Think of it as similar to the difference between listening to a 256kbps and 320kbps MP3 file.
 The quality difference is noticeable, but as with so many audio-related comparisons, not everyone was sold on it.

 DTS also has two 7.1 versions, which differ in the same manner as Dolby’s versions.
-DTS-HD is a lossy, compressed 7.1 surround format, whereas DTS-Master HD is lossless and meant to be identical to the studio master.
+DTS-HD is a lossy 7.1 surround format, whereas DTS-Master HD is lossless.

 If you’ve been shopping for a receiver, you may have noticed that many offer one or more different versions of Pro Logic processing.
-In the modern Pro Logic family, we now have Pro Logic II, Pro Logic IIx and Pro Logic IIz.
-Let’s take a look at what each of them does.
+In the modern Pro Logic family, we now have Pro Logic II, Pro Logic IIx, and Pro Logic IIz.
+Before we continue, let’s take a quick look at what each of them does.

-If your video source is presented in 5.1 surround — and your home theater system supports additional speakers — Pro Logic IIx is one of those processing modes we mentioned that can take a 5.1 surround mix and expand it to 6.1 or 7.1.
-Pro Logic IIx is subdivided into a movie, music and game mode.
+If your video source is presented in 5.1 surround — and your home theater system supports additional speakers — Pro Logic IIx can take that mix and expand it to 6.1 or 7.1.
+Pro Logic IIx is subdivided into movie, music, and game modes.

 Pro Logic IIz allows the addition of two “front height” speakers that are placed above and between the main stereo speakers.
 This form of matrix processing aims to add more depth and space to a soundtrack by outputting sounds from a whole new location in the room.
 Since IIz processing can be engaged with a 7.1 soundtrack, the resulting format could be called 9.1.